shin-ts/Reekpie/README.md

 <h1 align=center>reekpie tools</h1>

-> a general purpose lossless audio-format tailored to be a replacement for the most popular format WAVE or AIFF.
+A general purpose lossless audio-format tailored to be a replacement for the most popular format WAVE or AIFF.

-This is a reference implementation of the audio-format written in Python 3x, which supports all the features denoted in the specification.
+This is a reference implementation of the audio-format written in Python 3x, supports all the features denoted in the specification.

 ![](https://img.shields.io/badge/License-WTFPL-blue)
 ![](https://img.shields.io/badge/Made%20with-Python%203.x-blue)